Oreoluwa-IVT/-Energy-Monitoring-LoRa-BLE-WiFi/README.md

 ## 🔧 Fabrication Files
-I you wish you print this board for yourself, you can navigate to the folder containing the gerber files for this project.
+If you wish you print this board for yourself, you can navigate to the folder containing the Gerber files for this project.

 #### Altium 365 Project